matloff/fasteR/README.md

 As noted, this tutorial will be "bare bones."
 In particular, there is no script to type your command for you.
 Instead, you will either copy-and-paste from the test here, or type by hand.
+(Note that the code lines here will all begin with the R interactive prompt, '>'; that should not be typed.)

 ## First R steps:

 The R command prompt is '>'.
 It will be shown here, but you don't type it.

-So, just type '1+1'.
+So, just type '1+1' then hit Enter.
 Sure enough, it prints out 2:

 ```R
 > 1 + 1
 [1] 2
 ```
 But what is that '[1]' here?
 It's just a row label.
-We'll go into that later, not needed now.
+We'll go into that later, not needed yet.

 R includes a number of built-in datasets, mainly for illustration purposes.
 One of them is **Nile**, 100 years of annual flow data on the